 Please refer to Note 43 for more details on financial assets measured at amortized cost under pledge.

-Please refer to Note 30 for more details on gross carrying amount and accumulated impairment on financial assets measured at amortized cost.
-Please refer to Note 39 for more details on credit risk management.
+Please refer to Note 30 for the gross carrying amount and allowance loss of financial assets measured at amortized cost, refer to Note 39 for information related to credit risk.

 11. LOANS